Caught-In or Between Hazards Training for Construction

 - Teach your Construction Crews that to prevent being caught between heavy equipment and other materials, they should understand where all the heavy equipment on the job site is, use caution around heavy equipment whether it is running or not, pay special attention to heavy equipment when it is backing up as it is often difficult for the operator to see behind the machine, and at all times to stay a safe distance away from operating machinery)

-- What is the “swing radius” of cranes, excavators, backhoes, etc and why is is important for Construction Crews to understand it?
-(The swing radius is the rotating part of heavy machinery that swing back and forth as they operate.
-Workers need to be taught to stay out of the swing radius of these machines or they could be severely injured)
+- What is the “swing radius” of cranes, backhoes, excavators, etc, and why is it important for Construction Crews to understand it?
+(The swing radius is the rotating part of heavy machinery that swings back and forth as it operates.
+Workers need to be taught to stay out of the swing radius of these machines, or they could be severely injured)